 Note that you can also use the same process to migrate schematic symbols into your Altium 365 Workspace; simply select the Symbols option from the drop-down list in the Add Folder dialog.
 You may see a warning appear during this process, which will tell you no footprint can be linked to the symbol.
 This is okay; Altium Designer will still upload the symbols to your Workspace.

-Downloading and Reusing Component Data as Library Files
+Downloading and Reusing Component Data as Component Library Files

 Once you’ve migrated your libraries to your Workspace, you can access component data through the Altium 365/Concord Pro web instance, or through the Explorer Panel in Altium Designer.
 If you've created components from the data in these libraries, you can also access these parts through the Components Panel in Altium Designer.